0JCRG0/JobsCrawler/README.md

 ## Quickstart - Main Branch
 To get started with the main branch:

-1. Ensure you have Python installed.
+1. Ensure you have Python and pip installed.
 2. Clone the repository and navigate to the project directory.
 3. Install the required dependencies using pip: `pip install -r requirements.txt`
 4. Set up your `.env` file based on the `.env.example` provided.